Euan joined the Genea Board in March 2009 as a non-executive director and is Chairman of the Science and Research Commercialisation Committee.

 Dr. Stojanov has over 26 years of experience in diverse aspects of the health, biotechnology and agriculture sectors from the perspective of scientific research, operational management and technology commercialization.

-Dr Arjomand has 13 years of pharmaceutical and biotechnology experience and co-authored 8 scientific publications.
-He joined Genea Biocells in 2013 and established a pipeline of leads for contract research services and successfully set up multiple strategic partnerships to facilitate Genea Biocells’ long term goals.
-Previously, Dr Arjomand was the Director of Basic Research at High Q Foundation/CHDI Management (USA) a not-for-profit foundation dedicated to Huntington’s disease (HD) therapeutics.
+Dr. Arjomand has over 15 years of pharmaceutical and biotechnology experience and co-authored 15 scientific publications.
+He joined Genea Biocells in 2013 and helped coordinate Genea Biocells’ opening of their new R&D facility in San Diego, CA. He currently manages the scientific direction and collaborative efforts necessary to expand Genea Biocells’ drug discovery efforts and revenue streams.
+Previously, Dr. Arjomand was the Director of Basic Research at High Q Foundation/CHDI Management (USA) a not-for-profit foundation dedicated to Huntington’s disease (HD) therapeutics.
 He designed and managed a complex portfolio comprising of academic, clinical and industry driven projects in support of Foundation drug discovery efforts.

 Dr. Loring is a prominent stem cell scientist whose laboratory focuses on the genomics and epigenetics of human pluripotent stem cells.
 Her research group is developing stem cell-based therapies for Parkinson’s disease, multiple sclerosis, and Fragile X syndrome/autism.
 The group is also working with the San Diego Zoo to generate stem cells from endangered species, in an effort to rescue animals from the brink of extinction.
 Dr Loring is also recognized for her public involvement in bioethics, stem cell patenting, and regulation of stem cell therapies (“stem cell tourism”).